-Whether you want to serve with your favorite chips or use as a condiment for grilled meats and fish, you’ll love Fire Roasted Salsa.
-Tomatoes, tomatillos, and peppers are grilled then turned into a fresh salsa.
+Whether you want to serve it with your favorite chips or use it as a condiment for grilled meats and fish, you’ll love fire-roasted salsa.
+Tomatoes, tomatillos, and peppers are grilled and then turned into fresh salsa.

 If you like more heat in your salsa, add more jalapeño peppers and their seeds.
-For a less fiery condiment, don’t add the jalapeño pepper seeds or use less peppers.
+For a less fiery condiment, don’t add the jalapeño pepper seeds or use fewer peppers.

 You can make this salsa as smooth or chunky as you like.
 If you don’t have a blender available, you can chop everything by hand for a chunkier salsa.

 Fire Roasted Salsa Recipe

 - 1 red onion sliced in half

 - 3 bell peppers capsicum, red, green, and yellow